lyokha/nginx-haskell-module/README.md

 - Advantages

-    + The haskell library gets compiled at the very start of nginx and further loaded with *dlopen()*.
+    + The haskell library gets compiled at the very start of nginx and later loaded with *dlopen()* in every nginx worker process.
     + Nginx strings are passed to haskell exported functions as strings with lengths, no extra allocations are needed.